CaseyKim-01/QA-Engineering/Guru99 QA Basics.md

 1. Testing shows the presence of defects

 2. Exhaustive testing is impossible
-  \t- We should come up with optimal amount of testing based on risk assessment
+  - We should come up with optimal amount of testing based on risk assessment
   - The scenario where there is a higher risk of bugs, create more test cases on that

 3. Defect Clustering